Guzzler Drivetime Methodology

 Driving speeds for the different types of road are contained within a settings file, which is found in your data product's Guzzler install directory.

 Nodes are marked in yellow, local roads in black, motorways in blue.
 Guzzler calculations, which are not visible to the user, are shown in red.

-Nodes and segments
+Nodes and Segments

 Nodes are the joints of the mapped road network.
-Nodes usually correspond to junctions, intersections and access points we can identify.
+Nodes usually correspond to junctions, intersections, and access points we can identify.
 Node segments are the sections of road between the nodes.
 Nodes are up to .25 miles long.
 They are of varying length and each has a driving speed attributed to it.
-All segments (including those terminating in a dead end) can end at the beginning, mid node or at the end of a node.
+All segments (including those terminating in a dead end) can end at the beginning, mid node, or at the end of a node.

 A start point is chosen by the user.
 This can be any mapped object coming from a spatial field in a file input or new Map Input spatial field.
 Typically this is from a geocoded street address.

 The results of a Drivetime trade area radius calculation are displayed as a Polygon.
-This is a shape in a map layer showing how far can be travelled for a specified distance or time specified by the user.
+This is a shape in a map layer showing how far can be traveled for a specified distance or time specified by the user.